72Gregorio72/GameOfLife/docs/README.md

-# Conway's Life - Balatro Edition

-A roguelike twist on Conway's Game of Life with risk/reward mechanics inspired by Balatro.
+A roguelike twist on Conway's Game of Life with risk/reward mechanics.

 ## Project Structure